Spring Road Trip to Saskatoon, Saskatchewan

 Western Development Museum is at 2610 Lorne Avenue.
 Admission is $10, and they are open 9 am to 5 pm most days.

-We took a drive by the University of Saskatchewan campus, and along the river valley.
-Their University campus is lovely, with great views of the river.
+We then took a drive by the University of Saskatchewan campus, and along the river valley.
+The University campus is lovely, with great views of the river.
 The river valley area is quite pretty with walking and biking trails.
 There was still a lot of snow around, but I’d love to come back in the summer and spend more time here.

 The Saskatoon Blades play at SaskTel Centre located at 3515 Thatcher Avenue.
 WHL season runs from the end of September and into March for the regular season.
 Playoff season goes until the end of May.